educationnull/thejaspher.github.io/_posts/2016-11-09-vulnhub-imf.md

 The previous flag gives us an upload form located at http://172.16.1.76/imfadministrator/uploadr942.php

-I'm guessing this will give me a chance to upload a file, but the form does only accept a specific file-type.
+I'm guessing this will give me a chance to upload a file, but it looks like the form accepts image files (png, jpeg, etc) so I will probably have to figure out how to bypass this.
+I initially tried to rename a .php file with joeg, but got an error `Error: Invalid file data.` so I'll probably have to fire up Burpsuite and mess with some header information.
+I'll probably have to mess with the php file too.